Defined as a drug reaction that affects the structure or function of the skin, its appendages, or mucous membranes.

 Any drug can cause a predictable or unpredictable reaction; those commonly implicated include beta-lactam antibiotics, muscle relaxants used in anesthesia, sulfonamides and structurally related drugs, contrast media, and gelatins.

+Withdrawal of the suspected drug is essential.
 A history of previous reactions to drugs should always be taken before prescribing.

 Skin tests (prick tests, intradermal tests, patch tests) can occasionally be useful in diagnosing allergic reactions retrospectively, especially contact dermatitis.

 After anaphylactic reactions, serum tryptase activity can help in diagnosis.